Suspended Labour MP Mike Amesbury charged with assault after late-night incident

 The 55-year-old was summonsed to court to face a charge of section 39 assault after a file was passed to prosecutors on October 29.

-Amesbury said he was “continuing to co-operate” with police following the “deeply regrettable” incident.
+Amesbury said he is “continuing to co-operate” with police following the “deeply regrettable” incident.

 In a statement on Thursday, he said: “I have today been summonsed to court to face a charge of common assault following an incident in Frodsham last month, which was deeply regrettable.